mikehostetler/fly-sftpgo/README.md

 ## Wishlist

-I'd love to scale this out to a High Availability solution using Minio clustering across multiple regions on Fly.
+I'd love to scale this out to a High Availability solution using SFPTGo clustering across multiple regions on Fly.
 If you have any ideas on how to do this, please let me know!
 PR's welcome!